 Key initiatives to enhance the capacity of Queensland's early childhood workforce include:

 Early childhood teacher bridging program—which allows registered primary school teachers to fast track their early childhood teaching qualification.

-Early childhood through Remote Area Teacher Education Program (RATEP)—RATEP is a successful, community-based Aboriginal and Torres Strait Islander teacher education program offered in Queensland's remote, rural and urban areas.
+Early childhood through RATEP—RATEP aims to increase the employment of Indigenous teachers and grow the capability of Indigenous paraprofessionals within Queensland.
+RATEP is a community-based Aboriginal and Torres Strait Islander teacher education program offered in Queensland's remote, rural and urban areas.
 Early childhood through RATEP allows educators to gain or upgrade early childhood qualifications while living and working in their home communities.
 The qualifications available include: